MH0896/MuM-s-Fit/Documents/Test Plan.md

 	- Unit-tests
 	- Funktions-tests
 	- Installations-tests
+	- Stresstests
 2. **Outline of other candidates for potential inclusion**
-	- Datenbank-tests
-	- Stresstests
+n/a
 3. **Outline of Test Exclusions**
-	- Datenbank an sich
+	- Datenbank

 ## 5. Test Approach ##
 1. **Initial Test-Idea Catalogs and other reference sources**